Verified PayPal means a valid PAN card, verified bank account and a purpose code. A step by step guide to verify an Indian PayPal Account

 After you enter your personal details, on the next page you can link your Debit/Credit Card or you can skip it for later.

-When you skip the inking of Debit/Credit card step for later, it will take you your account page.
+When you skip the inking of the Debit/Credit card step for later, it will take you your account page.

 PayPal account in India is a limited account.
 You can use it to send payment to anyone using your Debit/Credit.